Mayo River State Park — Mayo Mountain Access, Rockingham County, NC | Delia Knight, REALTOR® | Howard Hanna Allen Tate Real Estate

 TL;DR:

-Mayo River State Park sits in the northern Piedmont Triad about 30 miles northwest of Greensboro in Rockingham County, NC, offering free access to hiking trails, a waterfall, river paddling, and fishing — all within a short drive of Madison, Mayodan, and Reidsville.
-If you're drawn to an outdoor lifestyle and want to explore homes in this part of North Carolina, here's what the area is really like.
+Mayo River State Park sits in Rockingham County about 30 miles northwest of Greensboro, offering free hiking trails, a waterfall, fishing ponds, and Class II river paddling.
+If you're drawn to an outdoor lifestyle and want to explore homes in this part of North Carolina, Madison, Mayodan, and Stoneville are the communities closest to the park — and they're worth a serious look.

 What Makes Mayo River State Park Worth Knowing About